 Caminos de Agua believes that access to safe, healthy drinking water should be a fundamental human right.
 This is a massive global public health challenge.

-Our ceramic water filter (CWF) has helped provide safe drinking water to thousands in our region and beyond through partner organizations around the country.
+Our ceramic filter has helped provide safe drinking water to thousands in our region and beyond through dozens of partner organizations throughout the country.
 Recent improvements are making our filters even more versatile for wider adoption by water NGOs and for emergency relief throughout Latin America.

 Affordably removing arsenic and fluoride is our most daunting technology undertaking.
-This is a locally acute, globally distributed, public health challenge that impacts hundreds of thousands on our aquifer alone, and 100s of millions around the world.
-We've made excellent progress, and will begin impacting entire communities with our arsenic and fluoride filters in 2018. more>>
+This is a locally acute, globally distributed, public health challenge that impacts 10s of thousands on our aquifer alone, and 100s of millions around the world.
+We've made excellent progress and are installing our first pilot systems in June/July 2018.

-Our rainwater-harvesting program supports community processes and leverages volunteer labor.
-We have helped build hundreds of rainwater cisterns, and are poised to build thousands more, through trained volunteer community leaders.
-Rainwater gives users control and consistency over their water source, improves community health, and reduces environmental stress on aquifers. more>>
+Our rainwater harvesting program supports community processes and leverages volunteer labor.
+We have helped build hundreds of rainwater cisterns, and are poised to build thousands more.
+Rainwater gives users control and consistency over their water source, improves community health, and reduces environmental stress on aquifers.

 Meet the team

 Caminos de Agua is a team of 14 full- and part-time employees plus several graduate-level engineering and public interest interns from local and global institutions.
-We’re a mix of immigrant residents and Mexicans, technologists and community organizers, researchers and educators—united by our concern for public health and welfare. more>>
+We’re a mix of immigrant residents and Mexicans, technologists and community organizers, researchers and educators—united by our concern for public health and welfare.
+Meet our team members.